demisto/content/Packs/Safewalk/Integrations/SafewalkReports/README.md

 Safewalk server integration
-This integration was integrated and tested with version xx of SafewalkReports
+This integration was integrated and tested with version 3 of SafewalkReports

 ## Configure SafewalkReports on Cortex XSOAR